umich-brcf-bioinf/single_cell_env/README.md

 1. Connect to the remote desktop.

     If using Microsoft Remote Desktop on bfx-comp5 or bfx-comp6, you can [follow the instructions here](https://3.basecamp.com/3850040/buckets/6149755/google_documents/2638030126).
-There are many software solutions for remote desktop solutions.
+There are many software solutions for remote desktops.
 The important part is the ability to use a graphical desktop (to run RStudio).

 2. On the remote desktop, open a terminal window and launch Rstudio from the singularity container:
     ```